jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * non integers (e.g. `pi/4`) indicate rotation
 * symbols are checked for alignment (e.g., `:top`, `:bottom`, etc.); if no match, they are assumed to be a color specification.

-The `[xyz]axis` arguments have:

-* `Font` values apply to the tick fonts
-* Symbols are checked for scale indicators `(:log, :linear, :log2m :log10, :flip, :invert, :inverted)`
-* tuples are assumed to indicate a range if length 2, otherwise a collection of tick placements.
-* Boolean values indicate if the grid should be shown for that axis
-* strings and `Text` values are applied to the axis label.

 The `legend` argument can be a boolean or a container.
 When a container the values are magically transformed with:

 * tuples indicate the placement position
 * fonts indicate the font in the legend
 * Boolean values indicate whether to show or hide the legend
 * symbols are checked for correspondence with a legend position; if the symbol is `:reverse`, otherwise the symbol is assumed to be a color specification.

+The `[xyz]axis!` function arguments have:

+* `Font` values apply to the tick fonts
+* Symbols are checked for scale indicators `(:log, :linear, :log2m :log10, :flip, :invert, :inverted)`
+* tuples are assumed to indicate a range if length 2, otherwise a collection of tick placements.
+* Boolean values indicate if the grid should be shown for that axis
+* strings and `Text` values are applied to the axis label.

 ## Example